Robert McNamara as Secretary of Defense: Nomination

 After his election in 1960, President-elect John F. Kennedy first offered the post of Secretary of Defense to Robert A. Lovett, who had already served in that position in the Truman administration; Lovett declined but recommended McNamara.
 Kennedy had read about McNamara and his career at Ford Motor Company in a Time magazine article on 2 December 1960, and interviewed him on 8 December, with his brother and right-hand man Robert F. Kennedy also present.
 McNamara told Kennedy that he didn't know anything about government, to which Kennedy replied: "We can learn our jobs together.
 I don't know how to be president either".
 McNamara had read Kennedy's ghostwritten Pulitzer Prize winning book Profiles in Courage and asked him if he had really written it himself, with Kennedy insisting that he did.
 McNamara's confidence and self-assurance impressed Kennedy.
-Kennedy offered McNamara the chance to be either Secretary of Defense or Secretary of the Treasury; McNamara came back a week later, accepting the post of Secretary of Defense on the condition of having the right of final approval in all appointments to the Department of Defense, with Kennedy replying: "It's a deal".
+Kennedy offered McNamara the chance to be either Secretary of Defense or Secretary of the Treasury; McNamara came back a week later, accepting the post of Secretary of Defense on the condition of having the right of final approval in all appointments to the Department of Defense (DoD), with Kennedy replying: "It's a deal".
+(Note: One exception to McNamara's control of DoD appointments would be Kennedy's choice of his longtime friend and WW2 compatriot Paul B. Fay as Undersecretary of the Navy.)
 McNamara's salary as the CEO of Ford was $3 million per year while by contrast the position of the Defense Secretary paid only $25,000 per year.
 Given the financial sacrifices, McNamara was able to insist to Kennedy that he have the right to appoint his officials and run the Pentagon his own way.

+McNamara became one of the few members of the Kennedy Administration to socialize with Kennedy, and he became close to Attorney General Robert F. Kennedy, eventually serving as a pallbearer at the younger Kennedy's funeral in 1968.